TEACH - First Year Program Grand Ecole

-The objective is train to purpose and leadership by experience and humanities and to invite them to reflect personally on their own search of meaning and on how to become a "responsible leader"
+The objective is to train to purpose and leadership by experience and humanities and to invite them to reflect personally on their own search of meaning and on how to become a "responsible leader".

 Even before the new first-year students set foot on campus, they met for 4 days of seminar in Chamonix.

 They were asked to experiment with the issues of meaning through role-play situations that encouraged them to question themselves (supported by professional coaches), to excel as a team (for example, towards collective action and decision-making exercices with young officers) or to question the mission, the 'raison d'être" of companies (by learning about the purpose of local leaders).

 During this seminar, they will explore 3 dimensions of the leadership: